AdobeDocs/journey-optimizer-learn.en/help/experimentation/create-experiments-for-in-app-messages.md

 thumbnail: 3419898.jpeg
 ---

-# Create experiments for in-app messages
+# Create content experiments for in-app messages

 Learn how to configure experiments to A/B test in-app messages.